-The George Inn does have a few spaces for Motorhome Owners to park but this is limited to those eating in the pub.
+The George Inn does have some hard standing and grass spaces for Motorhome Owners to park and to stay overnight, although this is limited to those eating in the pub.
 Find our details on Search For Sites.

 Great Field Farm is just up the road, a very short walk from The George Inn.
 It is an excellent base for walkers and cyclists, being close to many signed walking and cycling routes.
 Hosts, Macolm and Lewana Castle, can offer a free local pick-up and drop-off service for those without transport.
 The farm comprises forty five acres (15 hectares) consisting of arable farmland, paddocks and pretty south facing gardens.
 The arable field has a nature strip around the perimeter where guests are welcome to stroll, and where you are quite likely to see wildlife such as deer, hares, pheasants, badgers, foxes, many types of birds and butterflies.
 The Farm aims to minimise the environmental impact of activities.
 They have installed a 50kW ground mounted solar array which feeds Sunset Lodge, Apple and Hazel Barns, The Cottage and the main Farmhouse and are “zero energy”.
 Ground Source Heat Pumps provide all the heating and hot water for Sunset Lodge and Apple and Hazel Barns.